gilligan/gilligan.github.io/_posts/2018-12-30-post-christmas-advent-pt1.md

 #### Reading the input

 Reading the input data is of course just a matter of calling [readFile](http://hackage.haskell.org/package/base-4.12.0.0/docs/Prelude.html#v:readFile).
 Unfortunately all the numbers are prefixed with either `-` or `+`.
-If we want to use [read](http://hackage.haskell.org/package/base-4.12.0.0/docs/Prelude.html#v:read) to parse the strings as numbers then this won't work:
+If we want to use [read](http://hackage.haskell.org/package/base-4.12.0.0/docs/Prelude.html#v:read) we'll get into trouble:

 ```
 Prelude> read "3" :: Integer